ReforgeLab/Nft/README.md

 ## Todos
 - [ ] Add Walrus storage options
-    - [ ] Research if i could create a transfer policy for Walrus, each time a transfer is made, a small fee is paid towards the Walrus storage
+    - [ ] Research if I could create a transfer policy for Walrus, where a small fee for each transfer is paid towards Walrus storage
+- [ ] Create a transfer policy rule for when to update the image_url when the collection is dynamic.
+- [ ] Add a calculate rarity score function (getter)
-- [ ] Create more extensive examples guides
+- [ ] Create more extensive example guides
 - [ ] Add more robust tests
-- [ ] Add a way to update image_url if the collection is dynamic.
 <!-- - [ ] Research on if/should integrate Atomas AI into the standard.  -->